 A Guide to Call Centre Work From Home models

-According to new research by the Australian Bureau of Statistics, the highest-ever proportion of Australians one in three now work from home (WFH), at least some of the time.
+According to research by the Australian Bureau of Statistics, the highest-ever proportion of Australians one in three now work from home (WFH), at least some of the time and that number is expected to skyrocket with the outbreak of the COVID19 virus.

 AAMI has been using at-home call centre agents for some time now and it’s had the thumbs up from employees.